-- 13.02 Director(s) or a Band representative must attend the Semi-Finalist Directors' Meeting, immediately following the Preliminary Awards Ceremony on Friday.
-At that time, the official Semi-Finals schedule will be distributed based on the Semi-Finals pre-draw that took place at Band Check-In and determined by the criteria outlined in Section 13.03 below. - 13.03 NEW FOR 2023: Semi-Finals Performance times are established as follows: - (a) From criteria (a) above, the 11 highest scoring Bands in each Prelims (22 total), regardless of class, will receive the 22 Performance slots in the middle of Semi-Finals [positions nine (9) through thirty (30)] according to the Semi-Finals pre-draw that took place at Band Check-In. - (b) The remaining eight (8) Semi-Finalists will receive the first eight (8) Performance spots [positions one (1) through eight (8)) according to the Semi-Finals pre-draw that took place at Band Check-In. - (c) In the event Semi-Finals includes more than thirty (30) Bands by virtue of the Semi-Finalist selection process (see explanation above), such Semi-Finalists shall perform after the initial thirty (30) numbered performance spots according to the Semi-Finals pre-draw that took place at Band Check-In. - 13.04 Grand National Class Champions will be selected from amongst the Bands participating in Semi-Finals.
+- 14.02 Director(s) or a Band representative must attend the Semi-Finalist Directors' Meeting, immediately following the Preliminary Awards Ceremony on Friday.
+At that time, the official Semi-Finals schedule will be distributed based on the Semi-Finals pre-draw that took place at Band Check-In and determined by the criteria outlined in Section 14.03 below. - 14.03 Semi-Finals Performance times are established as follows: - (a) From criteria (a) above, the 11 highest scoring Bands in each Prelims (22 total), regardless of class, will receive the 22 Performance slots in the middle of Semi-Finals [positions nine (9) through thirty (30)] according to the Semi-Finals pre-draw that took place at Band Check-In. - (b) The remaining eight (8) Semi-Finalists will receive the first eight (8) Performance spots [positions one (1) through eight (8)) according to the Semi-Finals pre-draw that took place at Band Check-In. - (c) In the event Semi-Finals includes more than thirty (30) Bands by virtue of the Semi-Finalist selection process (see explanation above), such Semi-Finalists shall perform after the initial thirty (30) numbered performance spots according to the Semi-Finals pre-draw that took place at Band Check-In. - (d) In the event a single (1) Class A or single (1) AA Band is included in the "next eight (8)" Performance slots (14.01.b), that/those Band(s) will perform after the 22 "middle of Semi-Finals" Performance slots, amongst the Bands that have advanced based on the class representation criteria (14.01.c) according to the Semi-Finals pre-draw that took place at Band Check-In. - 14.04 Grand National Class Champions will be selected from amongst the Bands participating in Semi-Finals.
 The highest scoring Band in each class shall be named National Class Champion.
-(See Part 3, Section 3 when two or more Bands have a tie in their final score). - 13.05 A Semi-Finals Awards Ceremony, involving Drum Majors, will follow the conclusion of Semi-Finals competition.
+(See Part C, Section 28 for when two or more Bands have a tie in their final score). - 14.05 A Semi-Finals Awards Ceremony, involving Drum Majors, will follow the conclusion of Semi-Finals competition.
 Each Semi-Finalist Band receives a Semi-Finalist Recognition Award, and each participating Band member will receive a National Semi-Finalist segment patch.
 The ceremony will include awards for first, second, and third place in each class as well as Highest Achievement Awards in each class for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).

-Section 14: Grand National Championships - Finals Competition and Awards
+Section 15: Grand National Championships - Finals Competition and Awards